cacheflowe/ctd-creative-coding/classes/class-05.md

 - Study techniques!
 What are people in the industry talking & writing about
   - Watch talks from conferences
   - Read blog posts
-  - Follow developers on Twitter
+  - Follow developers on social media
 - Refactor & clean-up your own code once it's working

 Strategies